 Our Board of Directors believes that our executive compensation program has been designed and executed to satisfy these objectives, and that our compensation program is worthy of stockholder support.
-In considering our executive compensation program for fiscal 2018, we believe it is important to view the Compensation Committee's decision-making against the backdrop of both our overall corporate governance and our fiscal 2018 business and financial performance.
+In considering our executive compensation program for fiscal 2019, we believe it is important to view the Compensation Committee's decision-making against the backdrop of our overall corporate governance, our fiscal 2019 business and financial performance and the pay practices of the companies with whom we compete for talent.

 With respect to corporate governance, we have deliberately structured our core governance principles and practices to align executive compensation with the interests of our stockholders and to avoid certain compensation practices that do not serve our stockholders' interests.
 We continue to evaluate and modify these principles and practices as necessary in order to achieve these objectives.
 In this regard, we believe that stockholders should consider the "Compensation Discussion and Analysis" above, and in particular the "Executive Compensation Best Practices" therein.
-As the most recent example of this philosophy and approach, in fiscal 2018 we amended our stock ownership guidelines for executive officers and directors to substantially increase the minimum ownership requirements - including a 5x base salary requirement for the CEO and a 5x cash retainer requirement for non-employee directors - and to add a requirement that such individuals hold 50% of all shares acquired from Ciena equity awards (net of any shares withheld for taxes or payment of exercise price) until they achieve the minimum ownership requirement.

-With respect to our fiscal 2018 performance, as a result of successful execution against our long-term strategy, we had a very strong year of business and financial results.
-Fiscal 2018 performance and business highlights are described more fully in our Proxy Statement Summary above.
+With respect to our fiscal 2019 performance, as a result of successful execution against our long-term strategy, we had a very strong year of business and financial results.
+Fiscal 2019 performance and business highlights are described more fully in our Proxy Statement Summary above.